Tax Planning Window to Save in Lifetime Taxes

-Next, not infrequently, that tax strategy is a yearly series of partial Roth conversions.
-These pre-pay future taxes.
+Not infrequently, that tax strategy is a yearly series of partial Roth conversions.
+These pre-pay future taxes, which lock in a tax rate and are insurance against future tax increases.

 The Tax Planning Window

-The Tax Planning Window is defined as the time after you stop earning income and before you are required to start social security and required minimum distributions.
-This is the optimal time for the best retirement tax strategies: tax planning for retirement.
+The Tax Planning Window opens after you stop earning income and before you are required to start social security or required minimum distributions (RMDs).
+This is the optimal time for tax planning for retirement.

 Do not ignore your tax planning window for retirement: the goal is to pay the least in taxes over your lifetime.
 A dollar less you spend in taxes is a dollar more you can enjoy in retirement or leave as a legacy.